ctrabold/dotfiles/README.md

 Just use the same filenames as in the `dotfiles` folder to override the default files with your files.

-# Install atom packages
+## How to install atom packages from the file?

     apm install --packages-file atom-package-list.txt

-# Generate atom package list
+## How to generate the atom package list?

     apm list --installed --bare > atom-package-list.txt